School Commences (Morning Bell)

 Children who catch buses in the afternoon wait outside the administration block, under the supervision of a teacher, until their bus arrives.
 All other students are not to leave the school grounds until 3:00pm unless otherwise arranged by a parent.

-Whole school assemblies are held twice each week.
+Whole school assemblies are held Friday morning each week.
 Parents are invited and encouraged to attend each week.

-The focus of Monday morning Assembly is to outline any notices/events for the coming week.
-Our Friday assembly is the more formal for the week.
-This year, the Level 5 students will be leading our Friday morning Assembly.
+Our Friday assembly is will begin at 8:40am in the Sacred Space.
+This year, the Year 5/6 students will be leading our Friday morning Assembly.
 The order of events for Friday’s Assembly are as follows:

 Advance Australia Fair